Quick Pan Seared Brown Sugar Pork Chops

 This post may contain affiliate links.

-Weeknight dinners call for simple and flavorful recipes that I can have on the table in just minutes.
+Weeknight dinners call for simple but flavorful recipes that I can have on the table in just minutes.
 These brown sugar pork chops are a winner!
-With a savory sweet glaze and a super easy cooking method, you can have flavorful and juicy pork chops ready in no time.
+With a sweet brown sugar glaze and a super easy cooking method, you can have flavorful and juicy pork chops ready in no time.

 Pork chops are always an easy meal since there are so many different ways to prepare them.
 This is a skillet pork chops recipe, but Instant Pot Pineapple Pork Chops and Air Fryer Fried Pork Chops are just as easy to make.

-Not only that, but compared to beef, pork is budget-friendly – very helpful when the economy isn’t working in your favor.
+Not only that, but compared to beef, pork is budget-friendly.
+This is very helpful when the economy isn’t working in our favor.

 There is so much flavor in the brown sugar glaze, and cooking chops on the stove top keeps them from drying out.
-There’s nothing I hate more than meat that is dry and tough, so trust me when I say this is a fail-proof method to making the best pork chops.
+There’s nothing I hate more than meat that is dry and tough, so trust me when I say this is a fail-proof method of making juicy pork chops.

 This is one of my family’s favorite 30-minute meals.